ResearchComputing/Documentation/docs/clusters/alpine/condo-fairshare-and-resource-access.md

 from the MATLAB GPU benchmark series, which CURC has used to measure computational performance on a variety of tasks on a representative GPU against the equivalent on a CPU.
-As of November 2022, the acceleration factor of an NVIDIA A100 or AMD MI100 GPU will be 108.6, meaning that our benchmarks indicate a GPU will provide 108.6x speedup (on average) over a CPU.
+As of February 2025, the acceleration factor of an NVIDIA A100, NVIDIA L40, or AMD MI100 GPU will be 108.6, meaning that our benchmarks indicate a GPU will provide 108.6x speedup (on average) over a CPU.
 Scaling this to a typical Alpine node, the number of SUs allocated for a 64-core node with 3 GPUs